Simple Pork Dumplings Recipe

-Reasons I have been put off making dumplings in the past are a) couldn’t be arsed to go and buy dumpling wrappers b) I don’t have a steamer basket and c) fear of not getting them right.
+Reasons I have been put off making dumplings in the past are a) couldn’t be arsed to go and buy dumpling wrappers b) I don’t have a steamer basket and c) fear of cocking them right up.
 My fears were unfounded, however, as you don’t need to buy wrappers as the pastry is simply flour and boiling water.
 These dumplings are lightly browned before being steamed in a lidded frying pan, so no need for any special equipment.
-And finally, I did mess up a couple of them, but it really doesn’t matter.
+And finally, I did cock up a couple of them, but it really doesn’t matter.
 Mine were never going to look like shop bought ones, but I don’t care.
-They taste so amazing, even if the dumpling bursts or looks a little rustic, who cares.
+They taste so amazing, even if the dumpling bursts or looks a little rustic, who bloody cares.
 You guests won’t; they’ll just wish you had made a second batch.

 I love finding a recipe which is achievable.
 I hate drama in the kitchen because a certain difficult teenager creates enough in the rest of the house.
 These Simple Pork Dumplings really are simple, I wouldn’t lie to you, because you’d probably tell me off if I was, and I would hate for us to fall out.

-This post will feature on Lucy Loves later this week.
+This post will feature on Lucy Loves this week.

 Simple Pork Dumplings Recipe